BRYAN MAYCOCK: artwork archive

 Picture

-When I began to layout this page, I believed that no more documentation existed.
-Then, another contact sheet emerged from yet another envelope providing a black & white record of the finished exhibition.
+When I began to layout this page, I thought that no other documentation existed.
+Then, another contact sheet emerged from yet another envelope thereby providing a black & white record of the finished exhibition.

 Picture